raiden-network/raiden/docs/api.rst

 Introduction
 *************
 Raiden has a Restful API with URL endpoints corresponding to actions that the user can perform with his channels.
 The endpoints accept and return JSON encoded objects.
-The api query string always contains the api version in order to differentiate queries to different API versions.
+The api url path always contains the api version in order to differentiate queries to different API versions.
 All queries start with: ``/api/<version>/``